Black people: Turkey

+Ahmet Ali Çelikten was the first black pilot in aviation history.

 Beginning several centuries ago, during the period of the Ottoman Empire, tens of thousands of Zanj captives were brought by slave traders to plantations and agricultural areas situated between Antalya and Istanbul, which gave rise to the Afro-Turk population in present-day Turkey.
 Some of their ancestry remained in situ, and many migrated to larger cities and towns.
 Other black slaves were transported to Crete, from where they or their descendants later reached the İzmir area through the population exchange between Greece and Turkey in 1923, or indirectly from Ayvalık in pursuit of work.

 Apart from the historical Afro-Turk presence Turkey also hosts a sizeable immigrant black population since the end of the 1990s.
 The community is composed mostly of modern immigrants from Ghana, Ethiopia, DRC, Sudan, Nigeria, Kenya, Eritrea, Somalia and Senegal.
 According to official figures 1.5 million Africans live in Turkey and around 25% of them are located in Istanbul.
 Other studies state the majority of Africans in Turkey lives in Istanbul and report Tarlabaşı, Dolapdere, Kumkapı, Yenikapı and Kurtuluş as having a strong African presence.

 Most of the African immigrants in Turkey come to Turkey to further migrate to Europe.
 Immigrants from Eastern Africa are usually refugees, meanwhile Western and Central African immigration is reported to be economically driven.
 It is reported that African immigrants in Turkey regularly face economic and social challenges, notably racism and opposition to immigration by locals.